david-ramsden/py-netexec/README.md

 This is a simple script that uses the [Netmiko](https://pypi.org/project/netmiko/) library in combination with a simple configuration file to execute multiple commands on multiple devices and capture the output to a file.

 ## Why?
 This script was written to aid an NX-OS upgrade where I didn't have GIR (Graceful Insertion and Removal) available and therefore had no "snapshot" capability and wanted to take some pre and post statistics that could be diff'd.
-There were a number of VDCs and so this script ensured the same commands were executed across all devices in a consistent manner, as well as saving time during the maintenance window.
+There were several VDCs and so this script ensured the same commands were executed across all devices in a consistent manner, as well as saving time during the maintenance window.

 # Requirements
 * Python 3 (tested on Linux only but should work on macOS and Windows).